-What should the articles of incorporation include?
+What should articles of incorporation include?

-- The purpose of the organization
+- The purpose of the organization.

-- How the corporation is required to operate (bylaws)
+- How the corporation is required to operate (bylaws).

-- The names of the initial directors and incorporators of the entity
+- The names of the initial directors and incorporators of the entity.

-- The name and address of the registered agent
+- The name and address of the registered agent.

-- What share ownership is available to be held by investors
+- What share ownership is available to be held by investors.

-- What restrictions are placed on the business activities
+- What restrictions are placed on the business activities.

-- The date it was created
+- The date the business was created.

 Does every business need to have articles of incorporation?

 Whether you are legally required to file articles of incorporation will depend on the type of business you own.
-For example, LLCs aren’t legally required to file articles of incorporation, but it is highly recommended for them to have a certificate of formation.
+For example, LLCs aren’t legally required to file articles of incorporation, but it is highly recommended for LLCs to have a certificate of formation.
 On the other hand, every corporation is legally obligated to file articles of incorporation with the state.

-“Every corporation must create its articles of incorporation and must file them with the state in which they choose to incorporate," Williams said.
+“Every corporation must create its articles of incorporation and must file them with the state in which they choose to incorporate,” DuFord Williams said.
 “This is the first step in establishing a corporation – the corporation does not exist until the articles are filed.”